Unquenched Charmonium and Beyond: The initial single pion emission mechanism: explaining charged and predicting charmonium-like charged

 \subsubsection{Puzzles in the dipion invariant mass distributions and $\cos\theta$ distributions.}

-In their study of $\Upsilon(5S)$ decays, Chen {\it et al.} extended the final-state interaction mechanism developed in Refs.~\cite{Meng:2007tk, Meng:2008dd, Meng:2008bq} to investigate the dipion invariant mass spectra and helicity angle distributions of the processes $\Upsilon(5S) \to \Upsilon(1S/2S) \pi^+ \pi^-$ in Ref.~\cite{Chen:2011qx}.
+In their study of $\Upsilon(5S)$ decays, Chen {\it et al.} extended the final-state interaction mechanism developed in Refs.~\cite{Meng:2007tk, Meng:2008dd, Meng:2008bq} to investigate the dipion invariant mass spectra and helicity angle distributions of the processes $\Upsilon(5S) \to \Upsilon(1S/2S) \pi^+ \pi^-$ in Ref.~\cite{Chen:2011qx}, \changelabel{and later similar analyses were also performed in the dipion transitions of $\Upsilon(3S)$ and $\Upsilon(4S)$~\cite{Chen:2015jgl,Chen:2016mjn}}.
 In this approach, both non-resonance contributions and dipion resonance contributions are considered.
 Within the dipion resonance contributions, bottom meson loops connect the initial $\Upsilon(5S)$ to the final bottomonia and the dipion resonances.
 In this framework, the amplitude for $\Upsilon(5S) \to \Upsilon(nS) \pi^+ \pi^-$ takes the form,

 where they take into account contributions from different intermediate resonances $R$ coupling to the dipion system—specifically, $R={\sigma(600),f_0(980),f_2(1270)}$ for the $\Upsilon(1S)\pi^+\pi^-$ channel and $R={\sigma(600),f_0(980)}$ for the $\Upsilon(2S)\pi^+\pi^-$ channel—as permitted by the available phase space.